rothgar/mastering-zsh/README.md

 We will assume you are already familiar with basic command line usage.
 How to run a command, how to set a variable, what command history is, etc.

-This workshop will build on the basics to show you advanced usage, customizations, and practical examples to make you better.
+This documentation will build on the basics to show you advanced usage, customizations, and practical examples to make you better.

 ## Table of Contents